Adaok/ExquisiteCorpse/stories/storyThree.md

-When I can learn Russian, I
+When I can learn Russian, I can translate the spirits language ,